about / interests / blog / credits / music / links

 #include <yeah/value.c>

 Apparently, code actually compiles faster this way as opposed to using a build system.
 The main con is that there's no easy caching of unchanged files this way.
-And dependency management using something like Conan is out of the question.

 I'm going to have to switch over to using a build system - probably Meson - but until then I have nice fast compilations with a single shell command: